“Find a less crowded niche and start a blog about it” –Many Bloggers.

 - Hard To Get Search Engine Traffic: Search Engines are important.
 SEO is important.
 But if you are blogging solely for search engine traffic, forget about being a successful blogger.
 SEO does not make great bloggers.
 Community and great content do.
 Whatever the case, a crowded niche makes it a bit hard to get search engine traffic.

 - More Work Needed: With more competition(although only a handful of blogs), you have to work more.
 But remember how you can minimize “hard” work.

 The choice is yours.
 Will you be a woodcutter or a wood processor.

 Woodcutters, welcome!
-You will surely like the upcoming posts here on Blogging With Success.
+You will surely like the upcoming posts here.
 Just do not forget to subscribe.